joemoose/psiops/docs/combat.md

 #### Completing the First Combat Round

-After the initiative roll, all squad members who act first in the combat round take their turn and resolve their movement and actions.
-Other team members who failed their initiative roll must sit out the first round and wait to act until the second round.
+After the *initiative roll*, all squad members who act first in the combat round take their turn and resolve their movement and actions.
+Other team members who failed their initiative roll must sit out the first round and wait until the second round before they.

 Afterward, the opposing force takes its turn.
 The first round of combat ends.

 ### Subsequent Rounds

-In the second and subsequent rounds of combat, you no longer make an *initiative roll*.
-You and your squad always take the first turn, followed by the enemy, until one side is eliminated or withdraws.
+In the second and subsequent rounds of combat, you **do not** make an *initiative roll*.
+You and your squad **always** take the first turn, followed by the enemy, until one side is eliminated or withdraws.

 ### Ambushes